TomFrost/Bristol/README.md

 ### Extensions
 Instead of passing in a target or formatter as a string, you can pass your own functions!
-Both of these modules are simply functions that take an options object as the first argument, and message-specific arguments after that.
+Both of these modules are simply functions that take an options object as the first argument, and context-specific arguments after that.
 Check out some of the built-in targets and formatters for examples.
 They're super easy!